apollographql/apollo-client/docs/source/network.md

 <h2 id="query-batching">Query batching</h2>

 Apollo lets you automatically batch multiple queries into one request when they are made within a certain interval.
 This means that if you render several components, for example a navbar, sidebar, and content, and each of those do their own GraphQL query, they will all be sent in one roundtrip.
-This batching supports all GraphQL endpoints, including those that do not implement transport-level batching, by merging together queries into one top-level query with multiple fields.
+This query-level batching is supported by all GraphQL endpoints, including those that do not implement transport-level batching, by merging together queries into one top-level query with multiple fields.

-To use batching, simply pass a `BatchedNetworkInterface` to the `ApolloClient` constructor.
+To use query-level batching, simply pass a `BatchedNetworkInterface` to the `ApolloClient` constructor.
 You can do so by using  `createBatchingNetworkInterface` instead of `createNetworkInterface`. `createBatchingNetworkInterface` takes a single options object (the same as `createNetworkInterface`) with an additional `batchInterval` option, which determines how long the network interface batches up queries before sending them to the server.

-<h3 id="BatchingExample">Batching example</h3>
+<h3 id="BatchingExample">Query-level batching example</h3>

 This example shows how to create the `BatchedNetworkInterface` that you'll pass to the `ApolloClient` constructor: